-- Composite deck railings offer a classic look which evokes a New England craftsman–inspired style marked by large, wide posts.
+- Composite deck railings offer a classic look that evokes a New England craftsman–inspired style marked by large, wide posts.

 - Metal railings offer a sturdy, durable solution with a slim, contemporary appearance and low maintenance.

-- Wire grid railings are a great low-maintenance option which provide a modern and minimalistic appearance.
+- Wire grid railings are a great low-maintenance option that provide a modern and minimalistic appearance.

 When it comes to balusters, select ones that match your style.
 Balusters are available in stainless steel cable, simple or decorative metal, and traditional options such as cedar two-by-twos.
 Older deck rails can be upgraded with glass or aluminum balusters for an affordable new look.